harika-panuganty/ML-Data-Cleaning/README.md

 # ML-Data-Cleaning

-This is weekly project for my Intermediate Applied Data Analysis class from the MscBMI Program at The University of Chicago tested on cleaning data in R. The code for this repository elaborates on the specific code used to  clean data for three Kaggle datasets in R:
+This  weekly project for my Intermediate Applied Data Analysis class from the MscBMI Program at The University of Chicago tested data cleaning in R. The code for this repository elaborates on the specific code used to clean data for three Kaggle datasets:

 1. A large patient readmission dataset https://inclass.kaggle.com/c/predicting-30-day-hospital-readmissions (challenges included an imbalanced dataset with messy data and missing values)